The Movie Snob is back.

 A new review from The Movie Snob.

-New from the desk of The Movie Snob.
+DVD review from The Movie Snob.